Corsal8/test-tf-microservice/DEVELOPMENT.md

 sam local start-api --docker-network test-terraform-microservice_local-dev-net
 ```

 **Note:** The `--docker-network` flag is crucial.
 It connects the SAM containers (running the Lambda functions) to the same Docker network as the databases, allowing them to communicate.
-The network name may vary, you can check it with `docker network ls`.
+The network name is based on the project directory.
+If you have issues, you can find the exact name by running `docker network ls`.

 Your API will be available at `http://127.0.0.1:3000`.